lukasaron/lukasaron/README.md

 - 👋 Hi, I’m @lukasaron
 - 👀 I’m interested in Computer Science & Programming.
-My latest interest is in Golang and AWS Cloud.
+My latest focus is on Golang, Terraform and AWS Cloud.
 - 📧 You can reach me at [LinkedIn](https://www.linkedin.com/in/lukasaron/)
 <!---
 lukasaron/lukasaron is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.